hackintoday/QualtricsXM-JavaScript-Tools/README.md

 If you want to use the input for the variables as survey response, you should set up embedded code in the Survey Flow.
 There are built-in embedded code in Qualtrics as well.
 Use the "Setting Values with Built-in Embedded Data Fields" article in the following article for reference: [link](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/)

-There are three options given on when the code might run.
+There are three options given by default on when the code might run.
 If you wish to copy and paste, make sure you are matching it with right function.
 [Javascript Guide](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/)

+There are also two more, but technically one since addOnClick is being called within addOnload.
+You would need to use addOnPageSubmit to store information in the embedded variables if you are piping embedded variables in the next question.
+Otherwise, your code would not have compiled and loaded the embedded variables in time.
+[JavaScript Question API Guide](https://api.qualtrics.com/82bd4d5c331f1-qualtrics-java-script-question-api-class)

 ```
 Qualtrics.SurveyEngine.addOnload